 The Fast Track line was much, much shorter than the regular line.
 That was perfect for us, because we only had limited time during our free day, and it was very hot out.
 After less than 5 minutes in line, we were at the security check in.
 That was a quick process, and then we were able to get into our capsule.

 When we accessed our capsule, we had to walk in to it as the Eye slowly moved.
 Then, the capsule closed as we started to ascend.
-Originally, the whole seating area had been taken, but as we started to climb, people moved around.
+Originally, the whole seating area in the capsule had been taken before we boarded, but as we started to climb, people moved around.
 I loved seeing the beautiful London landmarks and sites from that angle, and was able to get some pictures.

 Originally, I thought that 30 minutes seemed like a long time, but it really is the perfect amount of time.
 It’s long enough to make the wait worthwhile, but not so long that you get bored in the capsule.